chanzuckerberg/frontend-libs/README.md

 All code and packages in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Developing
+## Developing and Publishing

-If you want to work on this project or contribute back to it, see [our wiki entry on developing in it](https://github.com/chanzuckerberg/frontend-libs/wiki/Developing).
+If you want to work on this project or contribute back to it, see the wiki entries on [Developing](https://github.com/chanzuckerberg/frontend-libs/wiki/Developing) and [Publishing Releases](https://github.com/chanzuckerberg/frontend-libs/wiki/Publishing-releases).